Sam Alper

 Senior Officer, Innovator Program, MIT Solve

-She began her career at EF Education First in Cambridge, MA, where she provided targeted consulting and training support for educators implementing immersive global travel experiences for their students.
+She began her career at EF Education First in Cambridge, MA, where she provided targeted consulting and training support for educators implementing immersive global travel experiences for students.
 Sam holds a Master of Public Policy (MPP) degree from The Heller School for Social Policy and Nonprofit Management at Brandeis University, where she concentrated on children, youth, and family policy, and a Bachelor of Arts in Politics from Bates College.

 Articles